utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

       - Address (in bytes)
       - N/A
       - 1 byte
-    * - Send EPS CAN Message
-      - Yes
-      - 0x06
-      - first 4 bytes of message to send
-      - last 4 bytes of message to send
-      - 8 bytes
-    * - Send PAY CAN Message
-      - Yes
-      - 0x07
-      - first 4 bytes of message to send
-      - last 4 bytes of message to send
-      - 8 bytes
-    * - Actuate PAY Motors
-      - Yes
-      - 0x08
-      - 1 (move plate up) or 2 (move plate down)
-      - N/A
-      - N/A
-    * - Reset Subsystem
-      - Yes
-      - 0x09
-      - subsystem
-      - N/A
-      - N/A
-    * - Set Indefinite Low-Power Mode Enable
-      - Yes
-      - 0x0A
-      - 0 to disable, 1 to enable
-      - N/A
-      - N/A
-    * - Read Most Recent Status Info
+    * - Read Data Block
       - No
       - 0x10
-      - N/A
-      - N/A
-      - 27 bytes
-    * - Read Data Block
-      - No
-      - 0x11
       - block type
       - block number
       - Block size for argument 1
-    * - Read Recent Local Data Block
-      - No
-      - 0x12
-      - block type
-      - N/A
-      - Block size for argument 1
     * - Read Primary Command Blocks
       - No
-      - 0x13
+      - 0x11
       - starting block number
       - number of blocks (count, must be <= 5 or else nothing will be read and 0 bytes of data will be given back)
       - (19 * ``count``) bytes
     * - Read Secondary Command Blocks
       - No
-      - 0x14
+      - 0x12
       - starting block number
       - number of blocks (count, must be <= 5 or else nothing will be read and 0 bytes of data will be given back)
       - (19 * ``count``) bytes
+    * - Read Most Recent Status Info
+      - No
+      - 0x13
+      - N/A
+      - N/A
+      - 27 bytes
+    * - Read Recent Local Data Block
+      - No
+      - 0x14
+      - block type
+      - N/A
+      - Block size for argument 1
     * - Read Raw Memory Bytes
       - Yes
       - 0x15
       - Starting address (in bytes)
       - Count (number of bytes)
       - ``count`` bytes
+    * - Collect Data Block
+      - No
+      - 0x20
+      - block type
+      - automatic (1 for auto)
+      - 3 bytes (if auto)
+    * - Get Automatic Data Collection Enable
+      - No
+      - 0x21
+      - block type
+      - N/A
+      - 0 (disable) or 1 (enable)
-    * - Erase Memory Physical Sector
+    * - Set Automatic Data Collection Enable
       - Yes
-      - 0x16
-      - Address (in bytes)
+      - 0x22
+      - block type
-      - 1 if auto scheduled, 0 otherwise
+      - 0 (disable) or 1 (enable)
       - N/A
+    * - Get Automatic Data Collection Period
+      - No
+      - 0x23
+      - block type
+      - N/A
+      - period (in seconds)
-    * - Erase Memory Physical Block
+    * - Set Automatic Data Collection Period
       - Yes
+      - 0x24
-      - 0x17
+      - block type
-      - address (in bytes)
+      - period (in seconds)
       - N/A
+    * - Get Automatic Data Collection Timers
+      - No
+      - 0x25
       - N/A
+      - N/A
+      - N/A
-    * - Erase All Memory
+    * - Resync Automatic Data Collection Timers
       - Yes
-      - 0x18
+      - 0x26
       - N/A
       - N/A
       - N/A
-    * - Collect Data Block
-      - No
-      - 0x20
-      - block type
-      - automatic (1 for auto)
-      - 3 bytes (if auto)
     * - Get Current Block Number
       - No
-      - 0x21
+      - 0x30
       - block type
       - N/A
       - 4 bytes
     * - Set Current Block Number
       - Yes
-      - 0x22
+      - 0x31
       - block type
       - block number
       - N/A
     * - Get Memory Section Start Address
       - Yes
-      - 0x23
+      - 0x32
       - block type
       - N/A
       - N/A
     * - Set Memory Section Start Address
       - Yes
-      - 0x24
+      - 0x33
       - block type
       - start address
       - N/A
     * - Get Memory Section End Address
       - Yes
-      - 0x25
+      - 0x34
       - block type
       - N/A
       - N/A
     * - Set Memory Section End Address
       - Yes
-      - 0x26
+      - 0x35
       - block type
       - end address
       - N/A
-    * - Get Automatic Data Collection Enable
+    * - Erase Memory Physical Sector
-      - No
-      - 0x27
+      - Yes
-      - block type
+      - 0x36
+      - Address (in bytes)
+      - 1 if auto scheduled, 0 otherwise
       - N/A
-      - 0 (disable) or 1 (enable)
-    * - Set Automatic Data Collection Enable
+    * - Erase Memory Physical Block
       - Yes
-      - 0x28
-      - block type
+      - 0x37
-      - 0 (disable) or 1 (enable)
+      - address (in bytes)
       - N/A
-    * - Get Automatic Data Collection Period
-      - No
-      - 0x29
-      - block type
       - N/A
-      - period (in seconds)
-    * - Set Automatic Data Collection Period
+    * - Erase All Memory
       - Yes
-      - 0x2A
-      - block type
-      - period (in seconds)
+      - 0x38
       - N/A
-    * - Get Automatic Data Collection Timers
-      - No
-      - 0x2B
       - N/A
       - N/A
+    * - Send EPS CAN Message
+      - Yes
+      - 0x40
+      - first 4 bytes of message to send
+      - last 4 bytes of message to send
+      - 8 bytes
+    * - Send PAY CAN Message
+      - Yes
+      - 0x41
+      - first 4 bytes of message to send
+      - last 4 bytes of message to send
+      - 8 bytes
+    * - Actuate PAY Motors
+      - Yes
+      - 0x42
+      - 1 (move plate up) or 2 (move plate down)
       - N/A
+      - N/A
-    * - Resync Automatic Data Collection Timers
+    * - Reset Subsystem
       - Yes
+      - 0x43
-      - 0x2C
+      - subsystem
       - N/A
+      - N/A
+    * - Set Indefinite Low-Power Mode Enable
+      - Yes
+      - 0x44
+      - 0 to disable, 1 to enable
       - N/A
       - N/A